 The Commissioner for Standards in Public Life is appointed by the President of Malta on the basis of a resolution of Parliament that must be supported by at least two thirds of all members of Parliament.

 The role of the Commissioner is defined by the Standards in Public Life Act (chapter 570 of the laws of Malta).
-The Act gives the Commissioner jurisdiction over three categories of people:
+The Act gives the Commissioner jurisdiction over the following:

-- ministers and parliamentary secretaries (or junior ministers);
+- members of Parliament, including ministers and parliamentary secretaries (or junior ministers); and

 - are against the law;